-One property is that ideologies allow to form groups of actors that share interests and beliefs.
+One property is that ideologies allow the formation of groups of actors that share interests and beliefs.
 Without the possibility to commit to some ideology it would be difficult for isolated political actors to bring together their resources and find political support.
-This bundling and coordination of interests and views may be desirable (at least to some degree), because it allows to form platforms that are needed for finding the consensus necessary for collective action in a democracy.
+This bundling and coordination of interests and views may be desirable (at least to some degree), because it allows the formation of platforms that are needed for finding the consensus necessary for collective action in a democracy.

 A related aspect is that ideology makes political actors and groups identifiable.
 In a democracy, ideology provides orientation in the political market of ideas, views, and interests.
 It allows voters to gather information more efficiently, and therefore to take better informed decisions.
-This has been emphasized, e.g., by DOWNS, 1957.
-Democratic competition between ideologies is to prevent from dominating ideology of the type found in socialist systems and may bring forward new ideas and solutions to collective problems.
-The extent of such competition, however, depends on the number of groups or parties that are able to compete for government, and the degree of "ideological overlap" induced by this number (see below for a short comparison of Switzerland, Germany and the United States).
+This has been emphasized, for example, by Downs (1957).
+Democratic competition between ideologies is to prevent an ideology of the type found in socialist systems from dominating and may bring forward new ideas and solutions to collective problems.
+The extent of such competition, however, depends on the number of groups or parties that are able to compete for government, and the degree of 'ideological overlap' induced by this number (see below for a short comparison of Switzerland, Germany and the United States).

-The predominant aspect of ideology in a democracy is perhaps that it provides an "anchor" for making commitments that may otherwise not be credible.
-The advantages of rule-based over discretionary policy-making have widely been acknowledged in the literature (see e.g., BARRO 1985).
-Following rules has the advantage that it makes behavior more predictable and thus reduces the costs associated with uncertainty.
-Therefore, it can be rational for policy-makers to confine themselves to certain rules and behaviors, rather than have discretion.
-In their seminal paper KYDLAND & PRESCOTT (1977, 487) conclude: "The reason that they should not have discretion is not that they are stupid, or evil, but that discretion implies selecting the decision that is best, given the current situation.
-Such behavior either results in consistent but suboptimal planning or in economic instability."
+The predominant aspect of ideology in a democracy is perhaps that it provides an 'anchor' for making commitments that may otherwise not be credible.
+The advantages of rule-based over discretionary policy-making have widely been acknowledged in the literature (see, for example, Barro 1985).
+Following rules has the advantage that it makes behavior more predictable and thus reduces the costs associated with uncertainty.3 Therefore, it can be rational for policy-makers to confine themselves to certain rules and behaviors, rather than have discretion.
+In their seminal paper Kydland and Prescott (1977, 487) conclude: 'The reason that they should not have discretion is not that they are stupid, or evil, but that discretion implies selecting the decision that is best, given the current situation.
+Such behavior either results in consistent but suboptimal planning or in economic instability.'

 The problem of time-inconsistency that emerges here is that a policy that seems to be optimal at a given point in time may no longer appear to be optimal at a later time.
 Without a binding commitment to the original plan, policy-makers may switch to a new, seemingly better policy.
 But if economic actors or markets form rational expectations, they will anticipate such policy change and will behave in ways that make the original plan ineffective.
-KYDLAND & PRESCOTT

-(op. cit.) recommend that "economic theory to be used to evaluate alternative policy rules and that one with good operating characteristics be selected.
-In a democratic society, it is probably preferable that selected rules be simple and easily understood, so it is obvious when a policymaker deviates from the policy."
+Kydland and Prescott (op. cit.) recommend that 'economic theory be used to evaluate alternative policy rules and that one with good operating characteristics be selected.
+In a democratic society, it is probably preferable that selected rules be simple and easily understood, so it is obvious when a policymaker deviates from the policy.'

 The problem of much policy-making, however, is that self-binding to overcome time-inconsistency is not easy to implement.
-In a dynamic context where policy decisions are taken sequentially over time new coalitions may be formed in parliament and the incumbent government may be replaced by elections.
+In a dynamic context where policy decisions are taken sequentially over time new coalitions may be formed in parliament or the incumbent government may be replaced by elections.
 One possibility is to delegate policy-making to institutions that are not directly accountable to voters, and do not depend on majority-voting.
 This option is used in monetary policy by establishing independent central banks.
-Another way of self-commitment is to anchor policy rules at the constitutional level what makes it more difficult and costly to change the rules at later stages of the political process.
+Another way of self-commitment is to anchor policy rules at the constitutional level which makes it more difficult and costly to change the rules at later stages of the political process.